-A receipt for property received by a beneficiary shall be signed by him/her personally.
+A beneficiary shall personally sign a receipt for property received.
 The court will not accept a receipt signed by an attorney-in-fact, except where there is a pre-existing power of attorney and a copy of the power of attorney is provided.